 A traditional practice, ashtanga yoga is characterised by a series of postures made in the same order in every class.
 It is an athletic type of yoga and you will usually work up a sweat in class.
 Every class starts with sun salutations followed by standing poses, then seated poses.
 The poses are linked together by transitional flowing movements called the vinyasa.
 Every class finishes with a final relaxation, know as savasana.

 Because you do the same poses every week, it is easy to pick up ashtanga yoga and even practise at home.
 You will soon notice yourself progress, build core strength and become more flexible.
-There are six series all together, each with a fixed order of poses.
-This means there is plenty of room to continue learning and improving.
+If you choose to join our Mysore programme, there is plenty of room to continue learning and improving.
 Ashtanga yoga classes are equally popular among men and women, they give you a full body workout and are a great complement to strength training and other sports.

 Our beginner course breaks down the postures in detail and offer students an understanding in the foundations of the practice.
 These are great for anyone who is new to yoga or for those with some experience who wants to build a foundation in the ashtanga style.
 You will join a small group of the same people each week and have plenty of one to one support from the teacher.